 The normal time frame for completion of required course work for the MD degree is four academic years.
 Due to academic or personal difficulties or scholarly enrichment activities, a student may require additional time.
 In such situations, an academic plan may be established for the student that departs from the norm and that may require the repetition of all or a part of a year of study (i.e., subsequent to incomplete or unsatisfactory course work or an approved leave).
 To be making satisfactory academic progress, students ordinarily must complete the first two years of the medical school curriculum by the end of the third year after initial enrollment in the medical portion of the curriculum; the remaining requirements of the curriculum must be completed by the end of the sixth year after initial enrollment.
 Requests for exceptions are subject to review by the Student Academic Progress Committee (SAPC).
-A student is eligible for institutional financial aid for a maximum of six years of enrollment, excluding time spent on approved leave of absence.
+A student is eligible for institutional financial aid for maximum of six years enrollment which is equivalent to 180 attempted credits.
+To ensure students complete the program within the maximum time frame, students must meet a pace of progression of 67% at the end of each semester.
+This will be measured at the end of the academic year.
+Student is in eligible at the point of an evaluation where it is indicated maximum time frame will not be met, not just at the point when they officially reach the maximum time frame.